fullerjamesr/ArgParse/README.md

     // Inputs gives the number of command line tokens that were not part of an option or its value.
 See the for loop below. int inputs = do_argparse(&argParseInfo, argc, argv);
-    // This is also printed if an OPT_HELP / ArgumentType.ARGPARSE_OPT_HELP option is encountered; in that case the program immediately quits print_usage(&argParseInfo);
+    // This is also printed if an OPT_HELP / ArgParseOptionType.ARGPARSE_OPT_HELP option is encountered; in that case the program immediately quits print_usage(&argParseInfo);
     // print_state is useful for providing the user with a summary of the values of all options, regardless of whether the defaults were changed print_state(&argParseInfo);